Punting Archives - Cambridge River Tours

 Cambridge May Balls

 After an arduous academic year, students are ready for a memorable night of fanciful fun.
 To celebrate the end of the academic year, the colleges of the University of Cambridge host May Balls.
 May Balls are intended to be memorable celebrations with an unrivalled showcase of revelry and opulence.
 Here’s what you need to know about the May Balls.
 What is the May Ball?
-The May Ball is an extravagant white tie or black tie event where students celebrate the end of the academic period with their friends.
-Though the balls were originally held in May, they’re now held in May Week.
+The May Ball is an extravagant white tie or black tie one night event where students celebrate the end of the academic period with their friends.
+Though the balls were originally held in May, these formal affairs are now held in May Week.
 May Week is actually in June and starts on the second Thursday after the end of exams.
 Colleges host their balls onsite and start them between 6 and 9 p.m.
 It’s common for May Balls to last until after dawn.
 Many of the Balls have a theme that ensures everything (including décor and entertainment) is cohesive and adds to the lavishness of the evening.
 Some colleges host a less expensive variation of a May Ball known as a June Event.
+King's College hosts its uniquely titled King's Affair.
 Book a punt to see the fireworks What Elements Do May Balls Include?
 May Balls usually have food, alcoholic beverages, glamorous decorations, and live entertainment.
 Other activities may be held throughout the night, like fireworks, a punting trip, and dancing.
 Some items associated with the Cambridge May Ball include: Punting past Trinity May Ball Lavish Five-Course Feast Many Ball attendees enjoy a lavish five-course feast that’s included in the price of a ticket.
-This feast includes a variety of dishes that may be catered to the theme of the May Ball.
-Trinity Boat Club The First and Third Trinity [...]
+This feast includes a variety of dishes that may be catered to the [...]

 Our top tips for getting the best out of going punting in Cambridge